bcrowell/bcrowell.github.io/free_will/index.md

-OK, I know it's really, really silly to take surveys on intellectual questions, but just for the record, a 2020 [survey](https://survey2020.philpeople.org/survey/results/4838) showed that compatibilism was the preferred point of view of about 60% out of several thousand English-speaking academic philosophers .
+OK, I know it's really, really silly to take surveys on intellectual questions, but just for the record, a 2020 [survey](https://survey2020.philpeople.org/survey/results/4838) showed that compatibilism was the preferred point of view of about 60% out of several thousand English-speaking academic philosophers.

 The reason compatibilism is called compatiblism is that it says there is no conflict between the fact that the universe seems to have rules and the notion that your brain makes choices if it's in good working order.